yuxuantaoisak/unit_3/Project/README.md

 Clothing company

-Raw materials needed: Shirts, jeckets, bottoms, accessories.
+Raw materials needed: Shirts, jeckets, bottoms, accessories, etc.

+The company is a reseller so it does not produce clothes, unlike a factory.

 Need to manage the quantity.

-Attributes include type, color, size, price.
+Attributes include brand, color, size, price.

-The company is in need of a system that helps it manage all the things above.
+The company is in need of a system that helps it manage all the things above for everything to be in control.

+The company is looking for a developer that has knowledge in OOP, who is proficient in any of the programming languages and is open to suggestions and communication.